92green/unmutable/packages/deep-memo/README.md

 Internally `deepMemo` uses [fast-deep-equal](https://github.com/epoberezkin/fast-deep-equal) for equality checking by value, and [unmutable](http://unmutable.blueflag.codes) for the iteration and replace operations on the result.

+## Why?

+If you need to perform many checks to work out if data has changed value, you might consider using a bunch of deep equality checks.
+But deep equality checks are expensive and generally require an external library.
+They also occur when data is *read*, rather than when data is *written*, and reads generally happen much more often than writes.

+Memoizing deeply like `deepMemo` allows you to use *fast strict equality checks* to answer whether data has changed its value.
+The execution of `deepMemo` is a little more expensive to allow downstream equality checks to be fast and painless.

 ## Example

 ```js